 Not mandatory, but an assessment is the best way to go 10 out of 10 times.
 A detailed assessment establishes a baseline to monitor progress, prioritize needs, and organize the most objective strategy possible.

-What about Cramping?
+What about cramping when doing?
 Does it mean I am doing it right?
 Is cramping a bad sign?